draftable/compare-api-python-client/README.md

 - `display_name` _(optional)_: a name for the file, to be shown in the comparison.

 The function `comparisons.side_from_file` accepts the following arguments:
 - `file`: a file object to be read and uploaded.
-Please ensure binary mode is used.
+Ensure the file is opened for reading in _binary mode_.
 - `file_type`: as before.
 - `display_name` _(optional)_: as before.